When is Silent Witness back on TV for series 23?

-Ever-popular forensics drama Silent Witness can be again for a 23rd (!!) sequence on BBC One.
+Ever-popular forensics drama Silent Witness will likely be again for a 23rd (!!) sequence on BBC One.

 - Silent Witness star Emilia Fox thanks “loyal audience” as forensics drama celebrates its 200th episode

-- Right here’s what the mind splatters in Silent Witness are literally fabricated from…
+- Right here’s what the mind splatters in Silent Witness are literally manufactured from…

 Right here’s every thing we all know to date: